ivy-llc/ivy/docs/overview/faq.rst

 Will Ivy parse python ASTs?

 **A:** For now, Ivy will not support dynamic control flow by parsing ASTs.
-The dynamism of :code:`for` loops and :code:`while` loops will be ignored during compilation, and just the static trace which chains the array operations performed during the forward pass at compile time will be preserved.
+The dynamism of :code:`for` loops and :code:`while` loops will be ignored during tracing, and just the static trace which chains the array operations performed during the forward pass at compile time will be preserved.

 However, Ivy will support the compilation of looping and branching methods such as :code:`lax.scan`, :code:`lax.while`, :code:`tf.while`, :code:`tf.cond` etc.
 In cases where there is not an associated compilable method in other backends, we will strive to implement this as a composition of existing compilable operations.